Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 How Do You Tell if a Relay is NO (Normally Open)

-• Identify the relay’s high amperage circuit.
+• Identify the relay’s high amperage connection.

 • Take the multimeter and put it in ohm or continuity mode.